ACatfromUSTC/EPBoost/README.md

    and **three** files will be produced: ***enhancers.bed***,   ***promoters.bed***,   ***train.csv***<br>
 ### **STEP2** <br>
 * `python EPBoost.py k`<br>
-   This is the training program, the _k_ determines the length of the kmer
+   This is the training program, the _k_ determines the length of the kmer, the balance ratio is training set and test set are both 1:20.
 ## **Test**